Welcome to the 2°C Scenario Analysis homepage of the 2° Investing Initiative, supported by the UN Principles for Responsible Investment.

 This website hosts the research of 2° Investing Initiative and its partners, designed to help financial institutions integrate climate objectives and long-term climate-related risks into their portfolio management.
 You can find a number of different tools and analysis on this website, all open-source and IP-rights free:

-- The PACTA climate scenario analysis tool for listed equity and corporate bonds portfolios, applied by over 1,000 investors around the world on over 7,000 portfolios to date;
+- The PACTA climate scenario analysis tool for listed equity and corporate bonds portfolios, applied by over 1,000 financial institutions around the world on over 7,000 portfolios to date;

 - Methodology documentation and source code for the PACTA methodology for corporate lending, which allows banks to replicate the PACTA climate scenario model.
 Contact us to find out more about PACTA;